Juno-T/pyham-coroutine/README.md

 # Must be called before each episode.
 myham.episodic_reset("initial observation")

-# Start HAM by calling your top level machine
+# Start HAMs by calling your top level machine
 myham.CALL(loop_machine)

 assert(len(replay_buffer)==9) # 9 transitions, since there are ten choice points and env did not terminated yet